HPH 500 Contemporary Issues in Public Health

 3 credits, Term Varies, Professor D. Graham

-HPH 550 Theories of Social and Behavior Change
+HPH 550 Theories of Health Behavior and Communication

 In this survey course, students learn about the major social and behavioral theories used in health promotion.
 Rather than simply cataloguing each theory in turn, this course takes a ‘constant comparative’ approach to the learning of theories, in which theories are dissected to their core elements and compared to each other in order to understand the points of convergence and divergence among them.
 The goal in taking this comparative approach is application: by knowing the core elements of various theories, students will more easily be able to choose appropriate theories to explain community health problems of interest.
 In addition to covering traditional individual-level behavior change theories, this course will focus on community and social change theories, challenging students to think about the role of social context on health behavior and community health promotion.
 After learning about commonly-used social and behavioral theories, students will learn about and critique theories that are less-commonly used but have important implications for health promotion.